-Canadian-Americans are a largely overlooked minority in vast landscape of Los Angeles‘s diversity.
+Canadian-Americans are a largely overlooked minority in the vast landscape of Los Angeles‘s diversity.
 Los Angeles, after all, has no Little Toronto nor an Historic Canuck Town.
-Whereas immigrants from south of the Rio Grande are celebrated, vilified, romanticized, ignored, and pandered too; those from north of the 49th Parallel are practically invisible.
+Whereas immigrants from south of the Rio Grande are celebrated, vilified, romanticized, ignored, and pandered to; those from north of the 49th Parallel are practically invisible.

 To be fair, Mexican-Americans comprise 47.5% of Los Angeles’s population whereas Canadian-Americans comprised only .3%.
 Still, numbering about 44,000, there are still more Canadians living in Los Angeles than there are in any town on Prince Edward Island or, for that matter, than in all three of Canada’s territories (Northwest Territories, Nunavut, and Yukon).

 Shortly after moving to Los Angeles, I visited Vancouver for the first time.
-Despite Los Angeles’s diversity, I was surprised upon my return to learn of the the existence a Canadian restaurant in the San Gabriel Valley.
-Later, whilst researching the beginnings of Hollywood, I was surprised to to learn that many of those silent stars, although unheard, were speaking in Canadian dialects.
+Despite Los Angeles’s diversity, I was surprised upon my return to learn of the existence of a Canadian restaurant in the San Gabriel Valley.
+Later, whilst researching the beginnings of Hollywood, I was surprised to learn that many of those silent stars, although unheard, were speaking in Canadian dialects.
 My thoughts again turned to Canadian-Los Angeles when the 2010 census revealed that the majority of the Lake Towns‘ populations were from Canada.

-By size, Canada is the second largest country in the world, surpassed only by Russia.
+By size, Canada is the second-largest country in the world, surpassed only by Russia.
 Its population, though, is relatively small, just 35.16 million in 2013 — less than that of much smaller countries like Korea, Ethiopia, or Vietnam; less, in fact, than the state of California.
 California’s population surpassed that of Canada’s in 1984, the same year Canada’s MuchMusic was launched and Labatt introduced the twist-off cap.

 The US census makes no distinction between naturalized Canadian immigrants and native-born Americans with Canadian ancestors.
 It’s rare to hear an American of Canadian ancestry self-identify as Canadian-American, though, at least in my experience.
 There have been, however, several Angelenos with Canadian ancestry including Walt Disney, Rudy Vallée, Matt Frewer, Robert Goulet, Kiefer Sutherland, Missy Franklin, Robin Thicke, and Mark Wahlberg.